modularity/logicapps-labs/samples/ai-loan-agent-sample/README.md

 **Troubleshooting**: If you get "Access Denied", ensure you have Microsoft Entra ID admin permissions on the SQL Server.

-### Step 4: Authorize API Connections & Configure Runtime URLs
+### Step 4: Configure V2 API Connections (Two-Layer Authentication)

-**🔗 Workflow Dependency**: *Authenticates workflow to access your Microsoft 365* - These V2 connections with access policies let the Logic App use managed identity authentication while still requiring OAuth authorization.
+**🔗 Workflow Dependency**: *Authenticates workflow to access your Microsoft 365* - V2 connections use a two-layer authentication model that requires both OAuth authorization AND RBAC permissions.

+**Understanding V2 Connection Authentication**:

+Logic Apps Standard V2 OAuth connections require **TWO separate authentication layers**:

+- **Layer 1: Connection → API (OAuth)** - The connection resource stores an OAuth token to access Microsoft 365 APIs
+- **Layer 2: Logic App → Connection (RBAC)** - The Logic App's managed identity needs Contributor role on the connection resource

+Both layers must be configured for the workflow to successfully use Microsoft Forms, Teams, and Outlook.

-#### 4.1 Authorize Microsoft 365 V2 Connections
+#### 4.1 Authorize Microsoft 365 V2 Connections (Layer 1)

 **✨ Enhanced**: The deployment now creates V2 connections with automatic access policies!